Vertical Or Horizontal?

 When planning the physical run of your vent pipe through your home, there are a few factors that you should keep in mind to help ensure the best system.

 Try and minimize the number of turns or bends in your installation.
 The more you restrict the flow of your system the less draft you will get.
-(See the full article on Draft problems here.)

-Code/Safety and Cost:
+Code/Safety and Cost

 Although the situations vary greatly, it could be more costly to go vertically through your ceiling/attic/roof versus through your wall and then up.
 Examples of some restrictions you might face in each installation are listed below.